stremetskyi-o/CarND-Advanced-Lane-Lines/project-writeup.md

 The algorithm only covers some essential line detection and averaging along video sequence but successfully displays which features can be derived from the video alone.
-Improved image processing together with some info about vehicle speed and data from wheel angle sensor it is possible to receive a much better result.
+Improved image processing together with some info about vehicle speed and data from wheel angle sensor is capable of producing a much better result.
 Some problems that algorithm may face were detected from the testing on the challenge videos and some from the nature of the approach itself.

 One of the moments where the algorithm can fail is where there are some clear dark lines parallel to the lane, like